mckaycr/npi/README.md

 The raw input is 1234567893
 The non check digits are 123456789
 The check digit is 3
-This NPI is valid:true
+This NPI is valid: true
 ```

-## Methods
-- `isValid(callback)` - For this method a callback is required, and the callback returns a boolean indicating the validity of an NPI.

 ## Credit